sees9730/CubeSatMissionPlanner/docs/index.rst

 Overview
 ========

-The CubeSat Mission Planner is a sophisticated scheduling system designed to optimize satellite operations, particularly focusing on scientific observations during eclipse periods.
+The CubeSat Mission Planner is a scheduling system designed to optimize satellite operations, particularly focusing on scientific observations during eclipse periods (when the satellite is occulted from the Sun, by Earth).
-It manages complex constraints including South Atlantic Anomaly (SAA) avoidance, polar region keepouts, ground station communications, and power management.
+It manages complex constraints including South Atlantic Anomaly (SAA) avoidance, polar region keepouts, ground station communications, earth and moon angle keepouts, and target availability.

 Key Features
 -----------

-* Automatic scheduling of observations during eclipse periods
+* Fully automatic scheduling of observations during eclipse periods
+* Optimal target selection and slewing operations based on constraints
 * Target prioritization based on visibility and science requirements
 * Management of pointing operations with slew time costs
-* Power budget tracking and optimization
+* Power and data budget tracking
 * Downlink scheduling with ground stations
 * Visualization tools for mission analysis